 Sales email best practices are more important than ever.
 In a world where 81% of B2B buyers prefer to contact and be contacted by vendors through email vs. other forms of communication (2014 B2B Web Usability Report), making sure you craft emails and build a methodology around sending and tracking those emails will be key to your ongoing selling success.We’ll start by looking at what you can do to ensure the emails you send prospects get their attention and are actually read.

-Sixty-four percent of people say they open an email because of the subject line alone (Chadwick Martin Bailey).
+64% of people say they open an email because of the subject line alone.
 As such, it’s worth your while to take an extra moment to personalize your email’s subject line in every instance.
 In fact, on average personalized subject lines have been shown to be 22.2% more likely to be opened.
 Now there are are many published strategies for crafting the “perfect” email subject line with advice on words to make sure you use (revenue, profit, money) or make sure to NOT use (free, help, reminder).
-Others, tips encourage you to keep your subjects vague or go as far as to leave the subject line blank in an effort to generate enough uncertainty that the prospect is forced to open the email.
-While this type of deception may help get you more opens, rest assured it will also result in a long list of prospects feel they’ve been duped and will hold little trust in you as a sales professional.
+You may have also been encouraged to keep your subjects vague or go as far as to leave the subject line blank in an effort to generate enough uncertainty that the prospect is forced to open the email.
+While this type of deception may help get you more opens, rest assured it will also result in a long list of prospects feeling they’ve been duped and holding little trust in you as a sales professional.

 So my opinion is to leave the tricks out of the subject line, and rather use these three tried and true approaches to craft your own, truly personalized, effective subject lines: